bertman12/wc3-invasion-defense/README.md

 for wood income we can let teh player build tree of ages, and its max mana will grant the player

+let players individually upgrade their units, using troll berserker upgrade

+what if you also let the player combine towers too?